am0nt31r0/Linux-Sniffer/README.md

 # Description

 The python script creates a raw socket and sniffs the incoming packets.
-The Ethernet, IP, ICMP, TCP and UDP header are displayed in the terminal plus the payload packet.
+The Ethernet, IP, ICMP, TCP and UDP headers are displayed in the terminal plus the payload packet.

 # Tested on
 KDE Neon